nomadbsd/NomadBSD/README.md

 ## Ready to use Image
 Visit http://nomadbsd.org to download the recent image.

+### Requirements for Running NomadBSD
+* A >= 5GB flash drive
+* A (amd64/i386) system with a 1.2GHz CPU and 1G of RAM should be able to run NomadBSD decently.

 ## Building the Image
 ### Requirements for Building the Image
 A recent FreeBSD system with at least 40GB free disk space.
 The build machine's